Guy-Ronen/SE02-ALDS/data_structures/hash_map/README.md

 In order for a relationship to be a map, every key that is used can only be the key to a single value.
 There doesn’t need to be a value for every possible key, there just can’t be more than one value for a given key.

-## Methodology

 In the case of a map between two things, we don’t really care about the exact sequence of the data.
 We only care that a given input, when fed into the map, gives the accurate output.

-Developing a data structure that performs this is tricky because computers care much more about values than relationships.

-## How the algorithm works

-We perform this trick using a structure that our computer is already familiar with, an array.
+We perform this with an array.
 An array uses indices to keep track of values in memory, so we’ll need a way of turning each key in our map to an index in our array.

 ![hash_map](hash_map.png)
 <small>_Photo curtesy of: [javapoint](https://www.javatpoint.com/hash-table)_</small>